celery/celery/README.rst

     ...         return 42
     >>> tasks.register(MyTask)

+As you can see the worker is sending some keyword arguments to this task, this is the default keyword arguments.
+A task can choose not to take these, or only list the ones it want (the worker will do the right thing).
+The current default keyword arguments are:

+    * logfile

+        The currently used log file, can be passed on to ``self.get_logger`` to gain access to the workers log file via a ``logger.Logging`` instance.

+    * loglevel

+        The current loglevel used.

+    * task_id

+        The unique id of the executing task.

+    * task_name

+        Name of the executing task.

+    * task_retries

+        How many times the current task has been retried.
+        (an integer starting a ``0``).

 Now if we want to execute this task, we can use the ``delay`` method of the task class (this is a handy shortcut to the ``apply_async`` method which gives you greater control of the task execution).